animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 If I had Right To Die, I could've shared that I was going to do it, whereas I was able to do it and just not have no risk of coerced hospitalization and being drugged against my will if I talked about it.
 I talked to my therapist about suicide back in 2022, while I was still allowed to see him (before the University of Rochester's CS department's health insurance price-gouged), through completely abstract rhetoric.
 Anything other than abstract philosophical rhetoric would've risked being hospitalized coercively and drugged against my will again.
 I talked to him philosophically, but that's not the kind of serious expression I mean should be possible.
 Nobody has the ability to transform into a philosopher or write a Shakespeare sonnet everytime they want to communicate something.
 Those meanings at the end of my suicide note, expressed literally and seriously and with a plan and concrete immediately-executable method tied to them, not just as philosophy or art, but in the words that a person has available to them everyday, shouldn't have institutional coercion, including coercive hospitalization and drugging, as the threat for their speaking.

-The option to die is agony-relieving.
-Taking it away contributes to suicide ideation.
 This point can't be under-stressed.
-Having the option, counterintuitively is therapy.
-Right To Die is a healing right for a person to have within their choice.
-I don't want to extend a political slogan beyond its intended meaning, but My Body, My Choice is true.
-If I sensed that the option were at risk of being taken away from me, or me from having access to that option, I'm intelligent enough to do it no matter what intervening actions are taken.
-Those intervening actions would be the cause.
-And they would tell me to do it soon, as soon as I can and as soon as the opportunity opens for me.
+Taking away the option to die contributes to suicide ideation.
+Having the option, counterintuitively, is therapeutic.
+It's a right for a person to make a choice about their own body.
 A society’s responsibility is to negotiate for the lives of the people who inhabit it — not a person's to give what's left of theirs suffering — not to mention inexpressibly — within an unjust society.

 Right To Talk About Suicide Without Hospitalization, Drugging, Or Police Action should be legalized (or rather, standardized, if serious suicide plans that are planned and intended are to be actually prevented).
 - A free-speech person might argue, "I support free speech, but if somebody talks about an elaborate plan to commit a murder, police should take action, in order to prevent the murder.
 In order to prevent the murder."
 But in the case of suicide, the inability to talk about the plan causes the suicide.